dchacke/berlin-lang/README.md

 Berlin is a small, functional programming language that lives at the intersection between JavaScript and Clojure.
 It comes with a transpiler that spits out JavaScript code.

+Berlin is currently in an unstable alpha phase.
+Expect rapid breaking changes.

 ## Documentation

 The documentation is available [here](https://dchacke.github.io/berlin-lang/#/).